Unmarried Couples Rights Upon Separation

 Why unmarried couples living together should consider a cohabitation agreement

-Since unmarried couples lack many of the rights and protections afforded to married couples, they should consider forming a cohabitation agreement.
+Since unmarried couples lack many of the rights and protections afforded to married couples, they should consider getting advice from cohabitation solicitors.

 A cohabitation agreement is a legally binding contract that can be enforced in court.